bih/nexmo-developer/_documentation/audit/overview.md

 Nexmo always welcomes your feedback.
 Your suggestions help us improve the product.
 If you do need help, please email [support@nexmo.com](mailto:support@nexmo.com) and include Audit API in the subject line.
 Please note that during the Beta period support times are limited to Monday to Friday.

-During Beta Nexmo may expand the capabilities of the Audit API.
+During the Beta period Nexmo may expand the capabilities of the Audit API.

 ## Contents